How To Get A Mortgage If You Are An Expat Returning to The UK

-As a specialist property financial broker, we work with a number of lenders who can help expats get the mortgage they need, even with a low credit score.
+As a specialist property finance broker, we work with a number of lenders who can help expats get the mortgage they need, even with a low credit score.

-Unlike traditional lenders, who focus on the credit history of the applicant, specialist lenders we work with are willing provide an expat mortgage based on the applicant's set of circumstances, such as their income and deposit.
+Unlike traditional lenders who focus on the credit history of the applicant, specialist lenders we work with are willing to provide an expat mortgage based on the applicant's unique set of circumstances, such as their income and deposit.

-Due to the inexperience and lack of expertise, traditional lenders are not able to provide expat mortgages with high enough LTV.
+Due to inexperience and lack of expertise, traditional lenders are not able to provide expat mortgages with high LTVs compared to specialist providers.

 Getting the right LTV...

-Although some lenders may initially accept an expat mortgage application, they may reject them later on if strict lending criteria cannot be met.
+Although some lenders may initially accept an expat mortgage application, they may reject them later on if the rstrict lending criteria cannot be met.

-Fortunately, we work with a number of lenders that are prepared to provide expat mortgages with higher LTV.
+Fortunately, we work with a number of lenders that are prepared to provide expat mortgages with higher LTV ratios.

-There is no definitive guide to how much you could secure through a expat lender.
+There is no definitive guide to how much you could secure through an expat lender.

-However, as a rule of thumb, our table below shows what is generally secured based on your employment.
+However, as a rule of thumb, our table below shows what can generally be secured based on your employment.

 |Employment Status||Max LTV|